PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick bowed low, "Your humble employee, lives to be of service."

 They retraced their steps to the main tunnel.
 If anything, there were more Orcs than before.
 Now, instead of milling about aimlessly, one side of the tunnel was packed with a torchlit processions of Orcs hauling raw ore and rock up from the depths.
-On the far side of the passage, a series of empty wooden wagons being taken back to the dig sites far, far below.
-The Orcs had no draft animals.
-On each cart, an Orc with a whip made an uncomfortable seat on the raw ore  four of five of other Orcs pulled under its lash.

 "Horrrrrrrrrrrrrrr, horrrrrrrrr," the Orcs wheezed as their powerful legs pushed against the crudely paved surface of the tunnel.
 Slowly, slowly the wagons climbed from the depths.